Wang Aiping (physician)

 Wang Aiping (born February 1958 in Baiquan County, Heilongjiang Province, China) is a Chinese pharmacologist and toxicologist.
 For over 20 years, Wang has researched drug and toxicity testing and has experience in new drug development.
 Since 2001, he has been Director of Drug Safety Evaluation and Research at the Academy of Medical Sciences, Peking Union Medical College and was also made General Manager of Technological development at Peking Union Medical College's Jianhao Pharmaceutical Technology Development Co., Ltd.

-He has published papers, whilst also being responsible for four successful international patent applications.
-He has developed test methods, several of which are included in Pharmacology Research Methodology (Peoples Health Press, 2nd Edition, edited by Che Qi).
+He has published papers, while also being responsible for four successful international patent applications.
+He has developed test methods, several of which are included in Pharmacology Research Methodology (People's Health Press, 2nd Edition, edited by Che Qi).

 Education

 In 1980, he graduated from the Medical Department of the Third Military Medical University.
 From 1981 to 1982, he studied at the Southwest China Normal University Department of Biology Education.
 In 1983, he completed a teacher training course in Genetics, at the Fudan University.
 In 1984 he attended the Fourth Military Medical University teaching workshops about Cell Biology.
 In 1988 he received a Master of Science, from Hangzhou University.